-As of March 31, 2012, we had total cash and cash equivalents of \$452.6 million.
-During 2011, we amended and restated the credit agreement governing our revolving credit facility to extend the maturity date, increase the borrowing base, lower the interest rate and adjust certain financial ratios and maintenance covenants.
-The revolving credit facility as of April 30, 2012 remains undrawn.
+As of June 30, 2012, we had total cash and cash equivalents of \$391.6 million.
+We also have a \$300 million revolving credit facility, expandable up to \$500 million, which is undrawn as of July 31, 2012.
 Excluding any cash requirements for potential new growth opportunities that may arise, our current cash on-hand and our internal cash projections indicate that our \$300 million revolving credit facility will remain undrawn for the foreseeable future.
-As of March 31, 2012, we had a posted letter of credit for \$0.9 million and had \$299.1 million of credit available under our revolving credit facility.
+As of June 30, 2012, we had posted letters of credit for \$1.3 million and had \$298.7 million of credit available under our revolving credit facility.
 The full undrawn credit amount of such facility is available for all uses of proceeds, including working capital, if necessary.
-However the intended uses of the facility are the acquisition of assets that generate additional EBITDA and the potential repayment of existing long-term debt, if necessary.
+However, the intended uses of the facility are the acquisition of assets that generate additional EBITDA and the potential repayment of existing long-term debt, if necessary.

 Although we expect to continue generating positive working capital through our operations, events beyond our control, such as further regulatory-driven delays in the issuance of drilling plans and permits in the GoM, declines in expenditures for exploration, development and production activity, mild winter conditions or any extended reduction in domestic consumption of refined petroleum products and other reasons discussed under the "Forward Looking Statements" on page ii and the Risk Factors stated in Item 1A of our Annual Report on Form 10-K, may affect our financial condition, results of operations or cash flows.
 None of our funded debt instruments mature any sooner than August 2017, however, we anticipate the early redemption of convertible notes in November 2013.
-Our currently undrawn revolving credit facility now matures in November 2016, provided that we meet certain liquidity conditions required by such facility.
+Our currently undrawn revolving credit facility matures in November 2016, provided that we meet certain liquidity conditions required by such facility.
 See further discussion of these refinancing conditions in the Contractual Obligations section below.

 Depending on the market demand for our vessels, long-term debt maturities and other growth opportunities that may arise, we may require additional debt or equity financing.
 We currently expect to generate sufficient cash to meet our obligations under our fifth OSV newbuild program and we expect to refinance senior debt as market conditions warrant.
 To the extent we do not refinance such debt, we currently expect to generate sufficient cash to re-pay our long-term debt upon maturity.
 However, it is possible that, due to events beyond our control, including those described in our Risk Factors, should such need for additional financing arise, we may not be able to access the capital markets on attractive terms at that time or otherwise obtain sufficient capital to meet our maturing debt obligations or finance growth opportunities that may arise.
 We will continue to closely monitor our liquidity position, as well as the state of the global capital and credit markets.